spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 <!--IMPORTANT-->

 It is vital that the Data Flow and the Skipper containers use **exactly the same** mount points.
-Later allows applications registration references in Data Flow to be resolved and deployed in Skipper using the same references.
+This allows applications registration references in Data Flow to be resolved and deployed in Skipper using the same references.

 <!--END_IMPORTANT-->

-The `HOST_MOUNT_PATH` and `DOCKER_MOUNT_PATH` environment variables (see the [configuration table](#starting-docker-compose)) allows to customize the default host and container paths.
+The `HOST_MOUNT_PATH` and `DOCKER_MOUNT_PATH` environment variables (see the [configuration table](#starting-docker-compose)) allow you to customize the default host and container paths.

 For example, if the `my-app-1.0.0.RELEASE.jar` is stored in the `/tmp/myapps/` folder on the host machine (`C:\Users\User\MyApps` on Windows), you can make it accessible to the `dataflow-server` and `skipper` containers by setting the `HOST_MOUNT_PATH` like this: